Why Do People Use Telegram? The US Is Missing Out

 Channels (broadcast)Unlimited subscribersNone256 recipients (broadcast list)

-File sharing limit2 GB100 MB100 MB
+File sharing limit2 GB per file100 MB100 MB

-Bots and automationFull bot APINoneLimited business API
+Bots and automationFull Bot APINoneLimited Business API

 Desktop app (standalone)Works without phoneMac only, needs iPhoneRequires phone connection